 Table 1. summarizes the use patterns of the nine rodenticides discussed here.
 The names of the rodenticides are listed on the first column.
 The second column shows a common classification scheme for these chemicals based on mode of action and developmental history.
 The next two columns indicate that all nine rodenticides are registered for commensal rodent control, whereas only four of these, warfarin, chlorophacinone, diphacinone, and zinc phosphide are registered for non-commensal rodent control.
 Of these, zinc phosphide has by far the most uses in terms of number of target species and use sites.
 The fifth column shows the ranking of the four rodenticides that pose the greatest overall risk to birds and nontarget mammals, based on EPA's 2004 ecological risk assessment for the nine rodenticides discussed in this document.
-The sixth column shows how the nine rodenticides are rated in terms of IPM-compatibility according to Frantz (2004), who uses relative toxicity and antidote availability for poisoned nontarget animals as criteria for establishing the IPM-compatibility of rodenticides a rodent management expert.
-This column is included to stimulate public comments and further discussion.
-The next to the last column includes some of the limited usage data publicly available at present.
-The last column attempts to categorize common use patterns in relation to the areas where these rodenticides are most commonly used.
+The sixth column includes some of the limited usage data publicly available at present.
+The seventh and last column attempts to categorize common use patterns in relation to the areas where these rodenticides are most commonly used.